Rebecca Deans

 What kind of materials do you use and where do you get them from?

-Organic soil, purchased.
-In other bodies of work I have dug the soil up myself, but for a series on which food would be eaten, I felt it was important to source organic soil.
-Various minerals and pigments, also purchased.
+For this work, on which food would be eaten, I felt it was important to source organic soil, various minerals and pigments.
 I am a big fan of Kremer Pigmente in Munich – what an amazing store!
 Rabbit and skin glues are used as binders.
 Shellac as a sealant.